Subscriber Status

 Subscriber details

-3. Select Update History to view all changes that have been recorded for your SIM
+3. Select Update history to view all changes that have been recorded for your SIM.

 Update History

-Please note that SIM status update history does not contain information about the following:
+Note that SIM status update history does not contain information about the following:

 • The source of the SIM status change.
-For example, whether a SAM User or Event Handler made the change.
+For example, whether a SAM User or Event Handler made the change

 • Session history or data usage history.
-Instead, use the Session Details and Historical Charts tabs, respectively.
+Instead, use the Session details and Historical charts tabs, respectively

 • Details of what group settings were changed